archont00/ofxstatement-raiffeisencz/README.rst

 * There may be up to 3 types of fees shown on the same line of the statement as the underlying transaction.
-Currently this is not dealt with properly, instead a new CSV file is generated (with suffix "-fees-to-be-processed-separately.csv") and the user must run ofxstatement with this file again to get another OFX file.
+Currently this is not dealt with properly, instead a new CSV file is generated (with suffix "-fees.csv") and the user must run ofxstatement with this file again to get another OFX file.
+  See 'tools/mk_bank-rb.sh' for example of a shell script to automate the process